By Neal Ghoshal, Sacred Moves

 d.
 There are a couple of possibilities for ankle discomfort.
 Firstly, raise the whole setup on two or three blankets and then position yourself so that the ankles are placed on the back edge of these blankets with the feet releasing off them.
 Or possibly a thin oval-shaped blanket roll under the front arch of the ankles may also help.

 e.
 Consider an extra blanket or even two on top of the top bolster to create greater support for your torso.
 As always the setup is individual depending on the structure, condition and size of each person.
-Always in Restorative Yoga be as generous as you can with blankets and other props – offering this kindness as a gift to yourself.
-This in itself could be a radically transformative for your life.
+Always in Restorative Yoga be as generous as you can with blankets and other props – offer this kindness as a gift to yourself.
+This in itself could be radically transformative for your life.

 9. The pressure against the front of the body may tone the organs and stimulate the parasympathetic nervous system and the exhalation phase of the breath is well supported.

 10. Allow yourself to be fully supported here so that you can melt down into the props, trusting them to offer their full support.
 Allow any tension across your back to ease into softness and receptivity.
 Allow the jaw to release, and along with the jaw, the shoulders to relax and be spacious.

 11. Invite the inhalation into the back body.
 Feel the breath move up to caress the back surface of the body, and the exhalation to recede away from the skin and move downward back into centre.